Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Experimental Setup

 Hyperparameter optimization is necessary to ensure that performance comparisons are not confounded by arbitrary configuration choices.
 We therefore tune hyperparameters independently for each model–dataset combination.

 When available, the search space was initialized based on the hyperparameter ranges suggested in the papers introducing the corresponding methods.
 Hyperparameter ranges were further constrained to promote smaller and more comprehensible models, in line with interpretability objectives.
 For example, for Decision Trees, the maximum tree depth was limited to 6, as deeper trees would typically result in hundreds or thousands of nodes, making them difficult to interpret meaningfully.
-The full list of hyperparameters and their corresponding search ranges used in our experiments is reported in Table \ref{tab:hyperparams} in Appendix \ref{sec:app_hyper}.
+The full list of hyperparameters and their corresponding search ranges used in our experiments is reported in Table D1 in Appendix \ref{sec:app_hyper}.
 The hyperparameter optimization objective was the maximization of the performance measures described in Section \ref{sec:perf_metrics}.

 Hyperparameter search was conducted using the Tree-structured Parzen Estimator (TPE) algorithm \citep{bergstra2011algorithms}, as implemented in the Optuna Python library \citep{akiba2019optuna}.
 This Bayesian optimization method allows for a more efficient exploration of the hyperparameter space compared to random search, which is particularly advantageous for high-dimensional configurations in some of the tested models.
 We executed at most 50 optimization trials per setting, limiting the total optimization time to 6000 seconds, corresponding to an average of approximately 2 minutes per trial.
-For models with higher computational demands, such as SR and GOSDT, this time constraint was explicitly enforced to ensure a feasible evaluation.
+For models with higher computational demands, such as SR, this time constraint was explicitly enforced to ensure a feasible evaluation.
+While unconstrained search times might yield marginal improvements for computationally heavy methods, our time budget was strictly enforced to reflect realistic operational constraints and to make such a large-scale evaluation possible.

 In this study, which involves more than two hundred datasets, we balance the need for reliable hyperparameter selection with the computational constraints imposed by large-scale experimentation.
 To this end, we adopt a K-fold cross-validation strategy for each model–dataset combination.
 Hyperparameters are optimized on the validation subset of each fold using a dedicated search procedure, rather than via fully nested cross-validation, in order to keep the computational cost tractable.
 While less expensive than a nested scheme, this approach still provides a robust and unbiased estimate of model generalization performance.